Explain It Like I'm Five (ELI5)

-Economists have identified two basic causes of inflation.
+On a basic level, we can describe two common causes of inflation.
 First, a rapid increase in the amount of actual currency in circulation (supply).
-For instance, when European conquistadors subjugated the western hemisphere in the 15th century, gold and silver bullion flooded into Europe and caused inflation.
+For instance, when European conquistadors subjugated the western hemisphere in the 15th century, gold and silver bullion flooded into Europe and caused inflation (the supply was too high).

 Second, inflation can occur due to a supply shortage in a specific good that is in high demand.
 This can then spark a rise in the price of that good, which may ripple through the rest of the economy.
 The result can be a general rise in prices across nearly all goods and services.